khaytsus/aprsobjects/README.md

  *  Define our output paths for every object that we advertise.
 In this example we'll advertise to the internet (igate) and then with the WIDE1-1,WIDE2-1 path.
 Adjust for your local configuration and APRS topology, such as only igate, or a more narrow digipeater path.
 Be careful with the quotes around the digipeater path.

 #### Objects array

+The @objects array is how you define the APRS objects you want to advertise.
+If you're using iCal there is no need to populate anything in this object.

 * Objects array is a pipe (|) separated list of fields
  * Leave empty for unused field, ie:  |data|data||data|data